KaTeX/KaTeX/docs/node.md

 1. Bundle or link `katex.css` (see [browser usage](browser.md) and the [font docs](font.md) for self-hosting the `fonts/` directory).
-2. Render each expression once on the server and cache the string when the same expression repeats across requests.
+2. Render each expression once on the server and cache the string in a bounded cache when the same expression repeats across requests.
 3. Keep the JS and CSS versions in lockstep (`katex.version` tells you the running JS version); mismatched CSS is a common source of misaligned output.
 See [troubleshooting](issues.md#troubleshooting).